-Pediatric Neurology Division
+Child Neurology Division

 The national shortage of pediatric neurologists has been deemed a crisis by both the American Academy of Neurology and the Child Neurology Society.
-For this reason, a high priority for the division is to train future pediatric neurologists.
-To achieve this goal, our division maintains a competitive Pediatric Neurology (PN) Training Program that will provide high-quality faculty for many years to come.
+For this reason, a high priority for the Division is to train future pediatric neurologists.
+To achieve this goal, our Division maintains a competitive Pediatric Neurology (PN) Training Program that will provide high-quality faculty for many years to come.

 Division faculty conduct a variety of neurologic bench/basic research and clinical studies, including clinical trials.
-Current studies are focused in five areas: metabolic disorders of the nervous system, neuromuscular disease clinical trials, anti-epileptic drug trials, clinical trials in pediatric stroke and clinical studies in the autism spectrum.
+Current studies are focused in five areas: metabolic disorders of the nervous system, neuromuscular disease clinical trials, anti-epileptic drug trials, clinical trials in pediatric stroke, and clinical studies in the autism spectrum.
 Research funding from a variety of sources, including the NIH, exceeded $400,000 in 2009.
 Faculty present results of their work at many national and international meetings and publish articles in peer-reviewed journals.

 The expertise of the faculty is focused on several sub-specialties:

 - Neuromuscular medicine clinics including myasthenia gravis, muscular dystrophy, Charcot Marie Tooth, and transitional care for adolescent muscle

 - Multiple sclerosis